-If a concern or allegation of abuse or inappropriate conduct is made against a member of staff or volunteer, the matter must immediately be reported to the Director of Programmes & Development, or in their absence the Chief Executive, as a matter of urgency.
+If a concern or allegation of abuse or inappropriate conduct is made against a member of staff or volunteer, the matter must immediately be reported to the Director of Programmes & Development, or in their absence the Chief Executive / on-call member of SLT.

 Each situation will be considered individually, but the overriding priority will be the immediate safety and wellbeing of any young people concerned.
-The procedures as outlined in section 4.3 - 4.6 of this policy and the process outlined in Appendix III Action in Response to Safeguarding Concerns Flowchart must be followed.
+The procedures as outlined in section 4.3 - 4.6 of this policy and the process outlined in Appendix III "Action in Response to Safeguarding Concerns Flowchart" must be followed.